simonnickel/snap/README.md

 ### snap-app-theme-demo
 [snap-app-theme-demo](https://github.com/simonnickel/snap-app-theme-demo) is an example app project to showcase the SNAP suite.
-It uses the SnapAppTemplate and allows to explore the SnapTheme.
+It uses the SnapAppTemplate and showcases features of the `SnapTheme` package.
+It contains a reference of attributes and defaults of the `Theme` and a catalog of adjustments to explore design changes.